 Corner Kick – a direct free kick that is awarded when the defending team puts the ball over the end line.
 A corner kick is taken by the offensive team from next to the corner flag.

-Direct Free Kick – a free kick that is awarded at the spot of the infraction for a physical contact foul such as tripping, holding, pushing, tackles from behind, jumping into an opponent, or for hand balls.
-A direct free kick can score by going directly into the goal.
-It does not have to be touched by anyone other than the kicker.

-Indirect Free Kick – a free kick that is awarded at the spot of the infraction for other fouls that are judged not to be serious, such as obstruction, dangerous play or charging (non-contact fouls), as well as for offside.
+Indirect Free Kick – a free kick that is awarded at the spot of the infraction for fouls such as tripping, holding, pushing, tackles, hand balls obstructions, dangerous play or charging , as well as for offside.
 Indirect kicks must touch another player (either team) before the ball goes into the net in order to score.

 Penalty kick – A kick taken from 12 yards in front of the goal as a result of a contact foul or hand ball that takes place inside the penalty area.